-- To change the factory-set hunting pattern, check the Linear box. - 3.
-Under the Delay Announcement heading, do one of the following: - If there is no announcement device, check the No box and proceed to Step 4. - To designate an announcement device, check the second box and write the extension number for the device in the space provided (see Form 2a or 2b). - 4.
-To designate a telephone to receive message-waiting indications for the group, do one of the following under the Message-Waiting Receiver heading on Form 7d (page 2): - To assign no receiver, check the No box. - To assign a receiver, check the second box and write the extension number of the message-waiting receiver (see Form 2a). - 5.
-Under the Calls-in-Queue Alarm Threshold heading, do one of the following: - To keep the factory setting, check the 1 Call box. - To change the factory-set number of calls allowed in the queue before members are notified, check the second box and write the number of calls (up to 99) in the space provided.
+- To change the factory-set hunting pattern to Linear, check the Linear box. - To change the factory-set hunting pattern to Most-Idle, check the Most-Idle box. - 3.
+Under the Primary Delay Announcement heading, do one of the following: - If there are no announcement devices, check the No box and proceed to Step 4. - To designate one or more announcement devices, check the second box and write the extension numbers for the devices in the space provided (see Form 2a or 2b). - 4.
+Under the Secondary Delay Announcement heading, do one of the following: - If there is no secondary announcement device, check the No box and proceed to Step 5. - To designate a secondary announcement device, check the second box and write the extension number for the device in the space provided (see Form 2a or 2b).
+Also do the following: - Write in the desired Delay Interval between the primary announcement and the secondary announcement in seconds.
+The Delay interval is also the time between repeats of the Scondary Announcement, if the Repeat Announcement option is set.